apache/pekko-http/README.md

 - Make sure you have [sbt](https://www.scala-sbt.org/) installed.
 - [Graphviz](https://graphviz.gitlab.io/download/) is needed for the scaladoc generation build task, which is part of the release.

+### h2spec

+Some tests for HTTP/2 compliance use [h2spec](https://github.com/summerwind/h2spec).
+The sbt build downloads pre-built binaries from the GitHub releases page for the h2spec project.
+These binaries are not available for all operating systems.
+In particular, we have received reports of issues with running the tests on Apple Mac Silicon machines.

 ### Running the Build
 - Open a command window and change directory to your preferred base directory
 - Use git to clone the [repo](https://github.com/apache/incubator-pekko-http) or download a source release from https://pekko.apache.org (and unzip or untar it, as appropriate)